elemel/fungeoneer/docs/chapters/06/rose-of-eight-winds.md

 ## Chapter 6: Rose of Eight Winds

 You have entered the sixth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
-A skeleton is slumped against the staircase.
-From its bony fist, suspended on a chain, hangs a revolutionary compass.
-You cautiosly retrieve it.
+A skeleton is slumped against the staircase, a glimmer on its bony hand catching your eye.
+It is a ring of revolution that you cautiously retrieve.

-The compass tracks your clockwise rotation in octants (increments of 45 degrees), starting at zero for east.
-Full revolutions, each composed of eight octants, also accumulate into the rotation.
+The ring tracks your rotation in octants (increments of 45 degrees), starting at zero for east.
 Turning left counts as counter-clockwise rotation (negative), while turning right counts as clockwise rotation (positive).
+Full revolutions, each counted as eight octants, also contribute to the tracked rotation.

-With the compass slung around your neck as register R, you turn your attention to the map:
+After slipping the ring onto your right ring finger as register R, you turn your attention to the map:

 {% raw %}
 ```